- Fed keeps QE unchanged

 "Risk sentiment may have got a nice kick up after the Fed meeting but the momentum behind this rally is certainly not credible, just like the Fed's reputation at the moment."

-The European Central Bank is worried investors might be scared off by its reviews of banks next year when it takes over supervision of all euro-area lenders.
+The European Central Bank is worried investors might be put off by its reviews of banks next year when it takes over supervision of all euro-area lenders, if not timed well.

 The ECB will conduct a risk review, analyse banks' balance sheets and implement stress tests in collaboration with the London-based European Banking Authority.